-The Delhi Walking Tour near the Red Fort
+The walking tour near the Red Fort of Delhi

 But I do remember having sweet tea in an alley, just chatting and learning about our guide’s student background, and about each other.
 And I remember crossing the peaceful compound of Fatehpuri Masjid, round the mosque’s open air ablution pool and up the steps of a neglected building, for a rooftop view of Delhi under a clouded sky and wheeling raptors.